Revelation Overview

 Before jumping into the Book or Revelation

-How we will handle Revelation on Endtimes.org
+How we will handle the Book of Revelation on Endtimes.org

-Remember that the book of Revelation contains the details of the people, purpose and activities that all Endtimes prophecy to this point has led us to.
-It should generally feel like a logical conclusion, not a mountain to climb under cloudy skies.
-If you expected a book of worldwide Judgement, wild and bizarre supernatural things happening on the Earth, a clear focus on the Jews, the land of Israel and especially Jerusalem, then that’s exactly what you’re going to get.
+The book of Revelation contains the details of the people, purpose and activities that all Endtimes prophecy to this point has led us to.
+It should generally feel like a logical conclusion, not a mountain to climb to figure things out.
+If you expected a book of worldwide Judgement, wild and bizarre supernatural things happening on the Earth, then that’s exactly what you’re going to get.
 If not, sorry to be the bearer of bad news.
-During the first half of the 7-year Tribulation the earth and it’s people will experience War, Famine and Death, where 1/4 of earth’s inhabitants will die – 2 Billion people.
-I don’t say this without trepidation for anyone left here during that time.
-As the Rapture is imminent, time is growing short.
-Please continue reading.

 Interpreting the book of Revelation